ttscoff/na_gem/src/_README.md

 **Note**: Refers to lines appearing between action lines that start without hyphens.
 The note is attached to the preceding action regardless of indentation.

+### TaskPaper Syntax

+NA has its own syntax for searching tags, titles, and notes, but it also understands most of the [TaskPaper query syntax](https://guide.taskpaper.com/reference/searches/).

+[DETAIL OUR IMPLEMENTATION HERE]

 ### Usage

 ```